-Meanwhile, the Emery tavern was also gathering a regular trade that included people from all walks of life.
-Emery had built a bowling alley that was popular and created a stream of regular visitors, sometimes complicating the behind-the-scenes business:
+Meanwhile, the Emery tavern also gathered a regular trade that included people from all walks of life.
+Emery had built a popular bowling alley that created a stream of regular visitors, sometimes complicating the behind-the-scenes business.

 The collector of the customs, Mr. Ralph Cross, and Master Whitmore, another custom house official, were in the habit of walking up to the tavern of a pleasant afternoon; on one occasion I entertained the two old gentlemen in my parlor while Mr. Emery loaded a team at the barn with smuggled goods and drove away to West Newbury without exciting the slightest suspicion in the government officers, though the whole household were on the broad grin, and I was obliged to control my risibles and give a variety of private signals to the others to prevent an unseemly outburst of merriment.

-All the while, David was reluctantly getting even more daring work:
+All the while, David reluctantly got even more daring work.

 Mr. Luther Waterman and Mr. Joshua Aubin received notice that a lot of linen awaited their order at “Kennebunk wharves.”
 How were they to get it to Newburyport?